hyunahn23/hyunahn23/README.md

-## Hi there 👋 My name is Jonghyun Ahn, and I'm an AI developer 😊
+## Hi there 👋 My name is Jonghyun Ahn, and I am an AI Engineer from South Korea 😊
 <div>

   <!--Header-->